Place des Montréalaises

-Place des Montréalaises (/fr/, Square of the Montréal women) is a public square in the borough of Ville-Marie, Montreal, Quebec, Canada.
+Place des Montréalaises (/fr/, Square of Montréal's women) is a public square in the borough of Ville-Marie, Montreal, Quebec, Canada.
 The site bridges downtown and Old Montreal via a universally accessible pedestrian link centred on the Champ-de-Mars metro station.
 It was inaugurated on 16 May 2025.

 History

-The name Place des Montréalaises was officialized by the Commission de toponymie du Québec on 5 December 2017.

 An international, anonymous, multidisciplinary design competition selected the winning concept in 2018.
 The team led by Lemay, with artist Angela Silver and AtkinsRéalis, was chosen to develop the project.
 Construction began in 2022, with the City targeting a 2025 opening; the square was inaugurated on 16 May 2025.

 Location and description

 Place des Montréalaises is built over a portion of Autoroute Ville-Marie and the Berri ramp, beside Champ-de-Mars station and near Montreal City Hall.
 The project reconnects pedestrian routes between downtown and Old Montreal by covering highway infrastructure with new public space, adding a universally accessible slope and walkway, and improving adjacent intersections.